winks-vtt/everybody-look/README.md

 # Everybody Look
 This is a Foundry VTT module for pulling *every* player to a specific scene.
-If you have a large party and they are across various scenes, this adds a shortcut to pull the part together quickly  and easily.
+If you have a large party and they are across various scenes, this adds a shortcut to pull the party together quickly  and easily.

 # Installation